Chainlink is an open-source project licensed under the MIT license, and we encourage contributions from all developers and community members.

 Some examples of the content generated from the community:

 Chainlink Developer Experts are smart contract and blockchain developers with deep experience building applications using Chainlink.
 They are passionate about sharing their technical knowledge with the world.
 As a developer expert, you will receive recognition in the community, previews of new Chainlink features, exclusive access to Chainlink events, and opportunities to level up your technical and soft skills.
 You can apply to become a developer expert on the Chainlink Developer Experts page.

 The Chainlink Community Advocate Program is a program designed to help accelerate the awareness and adoption of Chainlink.
 Chainlink community advocates are passionate members of the Chainlink community that help to achieve this by running virtual and in-person meetups, connecting with partners and sponsors, creating content, and working directly with the teams that are making Chainlink-powered smart contracts.
 Many Advocates have gone on to have rewarding careers in the blockchain industry, and some of them work on Chainlink specifically.

 To become a community advocate, you can apply via the community advocates web page.

-In June 2021, the Chainlink Labs team virtually hosted the first Chainlink Developer Bootcamp.
+In June 2021, Chainlink virtually hosted the first Chainlink Developer Bootcamp.
 If you're passionate about educating others about smart contracts and Chainlink, you can contribute by running your own developer Bootcamp.
 You can also contribute by translating an existing Bootcamp and running it in another language.
 Before you run your own Bootcamp, reach out to the team so we can make sure you have the support that you need.

 If you're passionate about helping to grow the awareness and adoption of Chainlink, you can contribute by running an in-person meetup or watch party for a Chainlink event such as SmartCon.
 Meetups are a great way to meet others also passionate about how hybrid smart contracts can create an economically fair world.